 “Life is not measured by the number of breaths we take, but by the moments that take our breath away.” — Vicki Corona

-Before the visitor embarked upon discipleship he wanted assurance from the Master.
-“Can you teach me the goal of human life?”
-“I cannot.”
-“Or at least its meaning?”
-“I cannot.”
-“Can you tell me about death and of life beyond the grave?”
-“I cannot.”
-The visitor walked away in scorn.
-The disciples were dismayed that their Master had been shown in a poor light.
-Said the Master soothingly, “Of what use is it to comprehend life’s nature and life’s meaning if you have never tasted it?”
-“I’d rather you ate your pudding than speculated on it.”
-Life can pass by and we neglect to appreciate the pockets of time interwoven into meaningful moments.
-Anthony de Mello’s opening fable calls us to experience reality, rather than comprehend it at the level of the mind.
+Life can pass by and we can neglect to appreciate the pockets of time interwoven into meaningful moments.
+We must try to experience reality as it is, rather than comprehend it at the level of the mind.
 Life’s captivating mysteries can flash by in an instant if we dwell on the past too long, or expect the future to arrive as we hope for.
 To create meaningful moments is to stay present and grounded while letting go of mental distractions.
-For that is the capricious monkey mind seeking to assert its will because it strives to be heard.
+For that is the capricious monkey mind seeking to assert its will so we can hear it.
 Meaningful moments exist in everyday life, yet when reality does not conform to our mental image, suffering ensues.